Overview

 Component Renaming

 Integrations can rename an interface’s events, actions, channels, and entities to better align with the concepts and terminology of their specific external service.
-Integrations can also extend entities with additional fields to accomodate the requirements of their external service.
+Integrations can also extend entities with additional fields to accommodate the requirements of their external service.

 Benefits of Interfaces

-- Consistency: Bots can interact with many external services through a standardized approach
+Interfaces provide significant benefits to the Botpress ecosystem:- Consistency: Bots can interact with many external services through a standardized approach

 - Reusability: Plugins can build upon interfaces instead of individual integrations